consulcast-gaming/mvm-popfile-generator/README.md

 - Possibly add custom icon support (? need to read VTFs to make the feature more useful, otherwise users just put their custom icons as pngs into the program)
 - UI could probably use work
 - Improve relationship between editable preview of bot templates and wavespawns and their GUI counterparts
+- make it skip saving as json and save as pop directly, create a popfile parser for existing pops (Deal with issue of plugin-only keyvalues?)